dmfay/massive-js/docs/queries.md

 The `find`, `findOne`, and `count` functions form a consistent API for data retrieval with criteria and options. `where` offers total flexibility if you need to hand-write a `WHERE` clause for cases where criteria objects aren't sufficient (for example, anything involving operations on a field). `search` handles full-text search across multiple columns.

+Query functions which take options objects and return arrays can return streams instead by setting `options.stream` to `true`.

 ## find

 `find` is the workhorse of the query functions.
-Given criteria and options (both optional, in which case it queries the full table) it return s a Promise for a results array.
+Given criteria and options (both optional, in which case it queries the full table) it returns a Promise for a results array.
+If no results are found, the array will be empty.

 ```javascript
 db.tests.find({